 CONTACT: Joseph Annett, 503-823-2934, email@example.com

-Environmental Services will soon begin construction on a project in neighborhoods citywide to repair about 20,000 feet of sewer pipes that are deteriorating due to age.
+Environmental Services is continuing construction on a project in neighborhoods citywide to repair about 20,000 feet of sewer pipes that are deteriorating due to age.
 There will be construction at multiple sites in southwest, north, northeast and southeast Portland.
 Three locations are within the Piedmont neighborhood on N Baldwin Street, N Lombard Street and N Kerby Avenue.

 The work will include repairing or replacing the public sewer main, manholes, storm drains, and sewer service laterals to the curb.
 This project will protect public health and the environment by reducing the possibility of costly breaks, leaks, blockages and sewage releases to streets.